 Now we see imported transactions.
 Click 'Accept All'.

-If you have more accounts, let's say, that you have 'Checking' account.
+If you have more accounts, let's say, that you have a 'Checking' account.

 Let's create new Account: click 'Tools' - 'Add Account'.